Thursday, 13 November 2025

 Probable Pallid Swift on the patch

-I took a gamble and quickly drove home to grab my camera and just hoped I could relocate it.
-I called Rick to see if he was around, but he was not nearby.
-Luckily, on my return, I picked up the Swift again twice at 4pm and 4.20pm, but I failed to see it well or close and never managed any photos.
-So I headed out again this morning in the hope it roosted nearby and at around 07.50 I found it in the same area and managed a very poor photo!
-I saw it again at 10am, but always distant and that was the final sighting, despite a few local birders looking throughout the morning.
+After around a minute of watching, I took a gamble and quickly drove home to grab my camera and just hoped I could relocate it.
+I called Rick to see if he was around, but he wasn't available.
+Luckily, on my return, I picked up the Swift again twice at 4pm and 4.20pm, but I failed to see it particularly well or close and crucially, never managed any photos!

 Original just cropped and lightened.